driesderoeck/dontcomplain/readme.md

 dontcomplain_regular : the type and layout used to print the REGULAR stickers.
 This files uses fontfaces Gilbert (CC Attribution Share Alike) and Zilla slab (OFL)

-All other graphics files that were created as part of the original crowdfunding campaign will not be made available under this GPL license.
-If you want to use other graphical assets, please get in touch though www.roeckoe.be.
+All other graphics files and artworks created as part of the original crowdfunding campaign will not be made available as part of these GPL licensed files.
+If you want to use other graphical assets, please get in touch via www.roeckoe.be.

 ## License